-Since LISTO was launched in 2009, Worldfund has brought the program to 2,966 schools, and trained 2,120 principals in eleven states: San Luis Potosí, Jalisco, Campeche, Estado de México, Guerrero, Veracruz, Nuevo León, Chiapas, Hidalgo, Puebla and Tlaxcala.
+Since LISTO was launched in 2009, Worldfund has brought the program to 2,969 schools, and trained 2,170 principals in 12 states: San Luis Potosí, Jalisco, Campeche, Estado de México, Guerrero, Veracruz, Nuevo León, Chiapas, Hidalgo, Puebla, Tlaxcala, and Sinaloa.

 - 1-week introductory course and retreat